MattN-HB/sms-bday-bot/README.md

     $ cdk synth
     ```

-7. If you have not `cdk bootsrap` your environment execute that command
+7. If you have not `cdk bootstrap` your environment execute that command
 8.  `cdk deploy`

 ### Extras: